 If your dog develops diarrhea because of a viral or bacterial infection, or as a case of internal parasites, it is important to have your pet seen at your local veterinary clinic.
 The vet will be able to prescribe the correct antibiotic or deworming medication to help your pet become healthy again.
 Many flea, tick and heartworm prevention products also offer protection against internal parasites.

 If you are a big advocate for more natural remedies, you should most definitely have some Diatomaceous Earth at home at all times.

 Side effects of medications

 As we all know, medications can come with many side effects.
 One of the most common side effects of medications for dogs is diarrhea.
-If your dog is experiencing diarrhea and was recently put on a prescription medication from your veterinarian, it’s a good idea to check and see if this problem is one of the listed side-effects.
+If your dog is experiencing diarrhea and was recently put on prescription dog food or medication from your veterinarian, it's a good idea to check and see if this problem is one of the listed side-effects.
 If it is, there are a few options you have to choose from.